dfreeman500/City-data/README.md

     * Flask == 1.1.2
 4. **Run main.py** for a command line program or
     **flask_app.py** for GUI and to run batches.
-If running flask_app.py, use http://localhost:8000/ once program is running.
+If running flask_app.py, enter http://localhost:8000/ into web browser once program is running.

     * Program written in Python 3.8.6